-Pegvisomant is a manufactured protein similar to human growth hormone (GH).
+Pegvisomant is a man-made protein that is similar to human growth hormone.
 Pegvisomant binds to the same receptor in the body as growth hormone, and blocks the effects of growth hormone.

-Pegvisomant is used for the treatment of acromegaly (a growth disorder caused by too much growth hormone).
+Pegvisomant is used to treat acromegaly (a growth disorder caused by too much growth hormone).

-Pegvisomant may also be used for purposes other than those listed here.
+Pegvisomant may also be used for purposes not listed here.

 What are the possible side effects of pegvisomant (Somavert)?